 Together, we can have a country that holds power accountable, while ensuring that its citizens have the freedom and liberty to pursue happiness as described in the Declaration of Independence.

-RELUCTANTLY A DEMOCRAT
+A DEMOCRAT FOR ALL PARTIES

 Fighting for Third Parties from Within

 I have many grievances with the Democratic Party- specifically the party, not the people.
 That is why I have supported third parties in the past and have volunteered for organizations that advocate for Ranked Choice Voting.